hammerheim-game/hammerheim-rules/3-equipment.md

 [Dark Elves Only]
 Special Rules
-Scales: the model wearing a Sea Dragon Cloak will gain +2 to his armour saves in close combat and a 4+ armour save against all missiles attacks.
+Scales: the model wearing a Sea Dragon Cloak will gain +2 to his armor saves in close combat and a 4+ armor save against all missiles attacks.